neerajchavan/spring-jdbc/README.md

    ```

 5) Our next added functionality is `insertStudnets()`.
 Here we are doing a batch insert of multiple student records.
 In `StudentDAOHelper` class we are creating three different Student objects and setting values for them.
 On `StudentDAOHelper` class we have used **@Service** annotation.
+This object array must have one entry for each placeholder in the SQL statement, and they must be in the same order as they are defined in the SQL statement.
+We will see more examples of batch operations later.

     ```java
       // This method inserts student data in batch